tarantool/doc/doc/reference/reference_sql/sql-features.rst

 SQL features
 ============

 This section compares Tarantool's features with SQL:2016's "Feature taxonomy and definition for mandatory features".

 For each feature in that list, there will be a simple example SQL statement.
-If Tarantool appears to handle the example, it will be marked "Okay", else it will be marked "Fail".
+If Tarantool appears to handle the example, it will be marked "Okay", else it will be marked "No".
-Since this is rough and arbitrary, the hope is that tests which are unfairly marked "Okay" will probably be balanced by tests which are unfairly marked "Fail".

 E011, Numeric data types
 ------------------------